×

 Special Requirements of Applicants

-Prior to beginning internship, all AKFMR interns must pass a background check per Alaska Statute 47.05.300-47.05.390.
+Before beginning the internship, all AKFMR interns are required to pass a background check, as mandated by Alaska Statute 47.05.300-47.05.390.
 This check is conducted by the Alaska Department of Health and Social Services Background Check Unit.
 The history of a felony or misdemeanor may result in a fail in this review process and prevent the intern from working at AKFMR.
-See State of Alaska Barrier Crime Matrix for a full listing of barrier crimes:
+See State of Alaska Barrier Crime Matrix for a complete listing of barrier crimes: https://www.akcertification.org/wp-content/uploads/documents/Barrier-Crime-Matrix.pdf.
+The background check occurs after the Match outcome.

 Staff